rafaelbagattini/smart_lld_agent2/README.md

 # S.M.A.R.T monitoring for NVMe and HDD on Zabbix

 I have not tested this template in SSD, no guarantee that works.
+I have not created the Triggers, because it's for personal porpouse only.

 # To install: